 - Slightly tuck your chin and engage your shoulder blades to keep your head in a straight line with your spine.

-- Keep your core muscles engaged to keep a flat back.
+- Keep your core muscles engaged to maintain a flat back.

 - Keeping your upper arms close to your body and only using your forearms, push the dumbbells behind you by engaging your triceps muscles and straightening your elbows.